KevinWang676/Bark-Voice-Cloning/README.md

 HuggingFace Demo: [Bark Voice Cloning](https://huggingface.co/spaces/kevinwang676/Bark-Voice-Cloning)

-If you like the quick start is easy to use, please star this repository. ⭐⭐⭐
+If you like the quick start, please star this repository. ⭐⭐⭐